Cooperative Education and Internships

 - Economics - ECO 450 College of Business Administration Internship

-- English - ENG 450 English Internship, ENG 452 Professional Writing Practicum
+- English - ENG 450 English Internship, ENG 452 Professional and Technical Writing Practicum

 - Environmental Studies - ENV 450 Internship in Environmental Studies